rohitadivi/Reconfigure-BYFN/App-channel-policy.md

 ##### The type should be changed from '3' to '1' in both Readers and Writers as well to indicate that we are defining the policy explicitly

 ##### Org3MSP should only be added to Readers and Writers and not to Admins.
-This is allow the peers in Org3 to read and write to the channel but they cannot sign or make any changes to the channel
+This will allow the peers of Org3 to read and write to the channel but they cannot sign or make any changes to the channel

 ##### The last line with "type:0" in the updated_config.json should be removed and make sure to check that the json is valid by checking in json lint